 Remember, that this solution refers only to the situation, when your file comes from the computer directory.
 I believe, that more often nowadays the .kml files are based on the web, i.e in Google Spreadsheet.
-There you can also link your document to the specified placemark included in a whole .kml directory (Google Spreadsheet mapping), which was explained in details here.
+There you can also link your document to the specified placemark included as a whole .kml directory (Google Spreadsheet mapping), which was explained in detail here.

 3. LINK THE GOOGLE MY MAPS OBJECT TO THE DOCUMENT